 Joovy TwinRoo+ vs. TwinRoo Original

 A few structural changes have been made to the new TwinRoo+ including an overall frame size that is 5 inches longer and 1.5 inches wider than the old version.
 This allows the two car seats to face the same direction, something not possible in the original Roo.
 However, the main difference between the two versions is increased car seat compatibility.
 While the TwinRoo+ still accepts the Chicco KeyFit 30, the list of other compatible seats has changed.
-The manufacturer states that the TwinRoo+ now accepts Graco Click Connect seats, rather than Classic Connect, along with the Britax B-Safe, Britax B-Safe 35, BOB B-Safe, Maxi-Cosi Mico, Maxi-Cosi Mico AP, Maxi-Cosi Prezi, Cybex Aton, Cybex Aton 2, Cybex Aton Q, Peg Perego Primo Viaggio 4-35, and the UPPAbaby MESA.
+The manufacturer states that the TwinRoo+ now accepts Graco Click Connect seats, along with the Britax B-Safe 35, Maxi-Cosi Mico, Maxi-Cosi Mico AP, Maxi-Cosi Prezi, Cybex Aton, Cybex Aton 2, Cybex Aton Q, Peg Perego Primo Viaggio 4-35, and the UPPAbaby MESA.
 Twin Roo+ car seat adapters for all seats are available for purchase.
 Below are the two strollers with the TwinRoo+ on the left and the older Twin Roo on the right.

 Ease of Use